hphelion/documentation/commercial/GA1/commerical.services-scale-out-swift.md

     </tr>
 </table>

-Above event is depicted below in life-cycle diagram:
+The above event is depicted below in the  life-cycle diagram.

 <a href="javascript:window.open('/content/documentation/media/swift-cluster-lifecycle.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Swift cluster lifecycle.(opens in a new window) </a>